mojaloop/documentation/docs/technical/deployment-guide/upgrade-strategy-guide.md

 # Upgrade Strategy Guide

 This document provides instructions on how to upgrade existing Mojaloop installations.
-It assumes that Mojaloop is currently installed using Helm, but these strategies can be applied in general.
+It assumes that Mojaloop is already installed using Helm, but these strategies can be applied in general.

 ## Table of Contents